Climate and Average Weather Year Round in Reading Massachusetts, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.5 months, from May 6 to August 21, with an average daily incident shortwave energy per square meter above 5.8 kWh.
-The brightest day of the year is June 30, with an average of 6.8 kWh.
+The brightest month of the year in Reading is June, with an average of 6.6 kWh.

 The darker period of the year lasts for 3.2 months, from November 3 to February 11, with an average daily incident shortwave energy per square meter below 2.6 kWh.
-The darkest day of the year is December 24, with an average of 1.6 kWh.
+The darkest month of the year in Reading is December, with an average of 1.6 kWh.

 Average Daily Incident Shortwave Solar Energy in Reading